tidyqa/vitepress/docs/html/document-structure/index.md

 # HTML Document Structure

-In this section, we'll delve into the foundational structure of an HTML document.
 Understanding how an HTML page is organized is crucial for creating well-structured and readable web content.

 ## The Root Element